 The family will receive friends from 1:30 p.m. to 2 p.m. on Thursday, September 16, 2021 at Stauffer Funeral Home, 1621 Opossumtown Pike, Frederick.
 Funeral services will begin at 2 p.m. from the funeral home chapel with Rev. Tim May officiating.

-Interment will be in Arlington National Cemetery at a later date.
+Interment will be in Arlington National Cemetery on Tuesday, November 2nd at 11 a.m.